EricssonResearch/coap-pubsub-profile/draft-palombini-ace-coap-pubsub-profile.md

 The COSE object is constructed in the following way:

-* The protected Headers (as described in Section 3 of {{RFC8152}}) MAY contain the kid parameter, with value the kid of the symmetric COSE Key received in {{retr-cosekey}} and MUST contain the content encryption algorithm
+* The protected Headers (as described in Section 3 of {{RFC8152}}) MAY contain the kid parameter, with value the kid of the symmetric COSE Key received in {{retr-cosekey}} and MUST contain the content encryption algorithm.
-* The unprotected Headers MUST contain the Partial IV and the counter signature that includes:
+* The unprotected Headers MUST contain the Partial IV, with value a sequence number that is incremented for every message sent, and the counter signature that includes:
-  - the algorithm (same value as in the asymmetric COSE Key received in (B)) in the protected header
+  - the algorithm (same value as in the asymmetric COSE Key received in (B)) in the protected header;
-  - the kid (same value as the kid of the asymmetric COSE Key received in (B)) in the unprotected header
+  - the kid (same value as the kid of the asymmetric COSE Key received in (B)) in the unprotected header;
-  - the signature computed as specified in Section 4.5 of {{RFC8152}}
+  - the signature computed as specified in Section 4.5 of {{RFC8152}}.
 * The ciphertext, computed over the plaintext that MUST contain the CoAP payload.

 The external_aad is an empty string.